Working Paper

 I am a Finance PhD candidate at INSEAD.

 Before academia, I co-founded two companies: one failed rather miserably, and the other raised more venture capital than customers.
-Those experiences left me curious about how investors think, how capital gets allocated, and why markets so often refuse to behave as I naively expect them to.
+Those experiences left me curious about how investors think, how capital gets allocated, and why a company's brilliance or stupidity—including my own—can look like noise next to the mighty hand of markets.

 That led me to a period of quiet contemplation at an asset management firm, and eventually to pursuing a PhD.

-I am currently interested in asset pricing, portfolio choice, and financial econometrics.
+I now work on asset pricing, portfolio choice, and financial econometrics.

 2026 Working Paper